redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 ## Auth Links

-Here we'll implement some auth related navigation that conditionally renders the correct links and buttons based on the users authentication state.
+Here we'll implement some auth-related navigation that conditionally renders the correct links and buttons based on the user's authentication state.

 - When the user is not logged in, we should see **Sign Up** and **Sign In**.
 - When the user is logged in, we should see **Log Out**.